AngryCarrot789/FolderDeepSearchV2/README.md

 - Search folder names
 - Search file names
 - Search file contents

-Searching file contents reads in chunks of 1024 bytes; does not load the entire file into memory.
-I wrote this to be as efficient as possible, using a fixed buffer size + size of the search term, and (n being the search term's string length) copies n number of chars from the end to the start, and when reading chars from files, begins at index n into the buffer.
-All of this in the case that the search term is split between 2 chunk reads

 - Enable/disable case sensitivity (disable by default; meaning, cases are ignored; "hElLO" matches "Hello")
 - Recursively search into folders (disabled by default; meaning, only the Start Folder is searched)
 - Ignore file extension (completely forgot what this does)